gitlabhq/omnibus-gitlab/README.md

 you can [build your own package](doc/build.md) or use [another installation method][CE README].

+## Upgrading

+Instructions for updating your Omnibus installation and upgrading from a manual installation are in the [update doc](doc/update.md).

 ## Acknowledgments

 This omnibus installer project is based on the awesome work done by Chef in